bbauska/JS-Intermediate-JS/README.md

 }
 </pre>

-Note: languages such as C++ and Java report syntax errors during compilation.
-JavaScript is an interpreted language, so syntax errors aren’t identified until the code runs.
-Any good code editor or linter can spot syntax errors before we attempt to run code.
+<p>Note: languages such as C++ and Java report syntax errors during compilation.
+JavaScript
+is an interpreted language, so syntax errors aren’t identified until the code runs.
+Any good code editor or linter can spot syntax errors before we attempt to run code.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>ReferenceError</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-An error thrown when accessing a non-existent variable:
+<p>An error thrown when accessing a non-existent variable:</p>

 <pre>
 function inc() {